-Trade Ideas are organized by date with the latest setups appearing first.
+Trade Ideas are organized by date with the most recent setups appearing first.
 They include a business summary, key statistics, and fully annotated charts.
-Guidelines for entry and exit prices are based on support and resistance levels.
-Each idea also has a live chart to track current performance.
-Trade Ideas are kept in the system for up 8 weeks.
+Entry, exit, and target prices are provided for general guidance and are based on support and resistance levels.
+These price levels should be adjusted according to each individual traders objectives.
+Each stock also has a live chart to track current performance.
+Active Trade Ideas are updated as conditions warrant and remain in the system for up to eight weeks.

 Low priced stocks are fun and exciting to trade, but you still need to take some precautions when trading them.
 We’ve all heard that cheap stocks are “cheap for a reason”, and for the most part that’s true.
 There are many more risks associated with these companies over higher priced stocks.
-Most are fundamentally flawed with poor financials, potential lawsuits, and at risk of being delisted.
-These stocks should be treated as trading vehicles, not longterm investments.
+These stocks should be treated as trading vehicles and not long term investments.

 Our team tries to find the best setups in the market.
 It certainly doesn’t mean every one is going to work out, that’s just reality of trading.
 But it allows you to focus your time developing a trading plan rather than scanning thousands of stocks just to find setups.
 New traders should check out our 10 Rules for Trading Cheap Stocks to help avoid some common pitfalls.
 Remember most importantly to position-size properly and obey your stop loss, the rest will take care of itself.